Phi Beta Rock at Denali (2007)

 Our faculty include:

 Jay grew up on Lake Waccabuc in South Salem, New York, and went to Bowdoin College in Maine for his undergraduate geology and physics degrees he moved on to Wisconsin, where he studied coastal erosion on the Keweenaw Peninsula of Lake Superior for his M.S. in Oceanography and Limnology.
 Jay received his Ph.D. in Geological Oceanography in 1979 from Duke University, where he studied erosion on the North Carolina coast and turbidity current deposition on the ocean floor offshore of the Bahamas.
 He moved on to Guilford College in North Carolina, where he taught for seven years and studied the Devonian sediments of Virginia and West Virginia.
 Jay arrived at Eastern in 1988.
 He met his wife, April, in his 1989 Physical Geology class and they were engaged by the end of the quarter!
 Jay has studied the geologic history of the Grande Ronde Valley, the sediments and bathymetry of Wallowa Lake, the fossils and sediments of the Baker City and Keating areas, including the 4.5 million year old Always Welcome Inn fossils, and the mammoth, bear, bison, and squirrel fossils that were found near the La Grande airport in January 2010.
 Jay is editor of Eastern Oregon Geology and advises the EOU Geology Club, Phi Beta Rock.
+He will be teaching only introductory courses on-campus and weekend college courses off-campus starting in the Fall of 2014 due to the elimination of EOU’s Geology minor.
 Jay’s e-mail is: email@example.com.